-Lack of Multimodal Support
+1.4 Lack of Multimodal Support

 Neither TRINDIKit nor GoDiS provides any direct support for multimodal processing.
 The primary interface driving the development of these systems was language; there is no separation of events by source, no temporal tagging of input events, and no provision for assessing temporal relationships between different inputs.
-For Mia, we worked around this by using touch to generate events that were indistinguishable from the output of the speech recognizer agent.
-For the robot control task, where we would like to allow the user the freedom to refer to locations or paths in a more natural way, this workaround doesn't let us get at the problem in a meaningful way.

-Revised Dialogue System Architecture
+2 Revised Architecture